Thread Brow Lift in Scottsdale, AZ 85260

 5. Kang SH, Byun EJ, Kim HS “Vertical Lifting: A New Optimal Thread Lifting Technique for Asians.”
 Dermatologic Surgery.
 2017.
 DOI(PMID: 28430736)

-PDO threads are FDA-cleared medical devices.
-Their use for aesthetic thread brow lifting is an off-label application.
+Certain PDO thread systems are FDA-cleared for soft tissue approximation.
+Their use for aesthetic thread brow lifting depends on the specific device, indication, anatomy, and clinical judgment.
 Individual results vary.
 This page is for informational purposes only and does not constitute medical advice.
 Schedule a consultation to determine whether this procedure is appropriate for your anatomy and goals.

 Content reviewed by Dr. Natalya Borakowski, NMD.
 Last updated: April 2026.